Help & Downloads

 Full details of what is included with each catapult can be read in the product description on each product page.

 Most of our catapults come with instructions explaining how to attach the supplied bands to the catapult forks.
 We've also created a pdf for flat bands you can download here

 There's also loads of great tutorials on YouTube to help you with attaching and making your own bands, such as Gamekeeper John's excellent instructional videos

 Can we attach the bands to your catapult for you?

 Unfortunately we can't guarantee bands will remain securely attached during shipping so we won't attach them for you.
 All bands have a limited life depending on use and we always recommend buying some spare bands and referring to the band instructions until you learn how to attach them properly.

 All bands have a limited life depending on use and we always recommend buying some spare bands with your order if you don't already have any.
 If you are not sure, we recommend either the Thera-Band Gold or Precise .65 band sets (check if you need TTF or OTT).
 These bands are similar and both offer a good balance of draw resistance and strength and are suitable for 8mm to 12mm ammo.
 We also sell tubes and other bands for different types of forks here

 What ammo should I use?

-You should only use lead or steel ball bearings (or ammunition specifically designed for slingshots).
-Common sizes range from 8mm to 16mm but most shooters using our flat band catapults use 9mm/10mm steel BBs.
-Do not use stones or any other small jagged objects as you may damage your bands, your catapult or even yourself or somebody else.
+We recommend steel or lead ball bearings or ammunition specifically designed for slingshots.
+Common sizes range from 8mm to 16mm but most shooters using our flat band catapults use 9mm, 9.5mm or 10mm steel BBs.
+We don't recommend using stones or any other small jagged objects because they are unpredictable and you may damage your bands and/or your catapult, or cause injury to yourself or somebody else.